 Some posts contain compensated links.
 Please read this disclaimer for more info.

-Georgia has high altitude mountains, enthusiastic people, and a history that dates back centuries upon centuries; it is no wonder why this country is hot on everyone’s travel list.
+Georgia has high altitude mountains, enthusiastic people, and a history that dates back centuries upon centuries.
+When considering the abundance and beauty of all places to visit in Georgia, it is no wonder why this country is hot on everyone’s travel list.
 Oh, and did we mention it is the birthplace of wine?

 Standing at the ledge of the Vardzia cave monastery, you can look out and see for miles.
 Mountains, river valleys, even small villages but it seems no tourists are in sight.
 How can it be possible?
 Vardzia is one of the most amazing feats in the history of humankind.
 Surely, there are more people dwelling down below.
 You look once more, but to your astonishment, you are alone.